ilyasmg/sort-deepsort-yolov3-ROS/README.md

 If you use the computer camera, you may need to install usb_cam ROS package and run this before running darknet_ros node:

     roslaunch usb_cam usb_cam-test.launch
-Then you can choose between:
+If you still have Waiting for image. message, try to see in the file ros.yaml what is the camera topic Then you can choose between:
 - SORT